hmaowo/JS101/Lesson 2/PassBy.md

 arr = [1, 2, 3];
 newArr = arr; // "" pass by reference"
+			// if you change arr, NewArr also changes.
 ```

 - In the above code, `number` and `newNumber` have the same values, but those values are distinct -- if you increment one, the other is unaffected.
 Thus, it looks a lot like pass-by-value.